The following volunteering opportunities are available at Monkeyland-KZN.

 The South African Animal Sanctuary Alliance (SAASA) is the sole custodian of all the primates at Monkeyland-KZN as well as all of the animals at our sister sanctuaries in Plettenberg Bay.

-The relocation of primates from various locations around the world to Monkeyland-KZN is another ongoing and costly activity.
+- the relocation of primates from various locations around the world to our newest sanctuary, Monkeyland-KZN, is another ongoing and costly activity;

-There is much ongoing and new work to be done so that we can continue to provide a safe forever home for these primates.
+There is much ongoing and new work to be done so that we can continue to provide a safe forever home for all of the animals in our care and those still to find their way to us.
 However, all of this costs an awful lot of money.
 We don't currently have anybody within SAASA with the skills and experience of fundraising or grant proposal writing which is needed to generate the necessary funding.

-Currently our Marketing Manager in Plettenber Bay handles most of our website updates and our Social Media Manager in Plettenberg Bay handles the SAASA page.
-Together with our Monkeyland-KZN Volunteer Coordinator, they handle the Facebook, Twitter, FlickR and Instagram accounts but a bit of extra help would be more than welcome.
+Currently our Social Media Manager in Plettenberg Bay handles most of our group's website updates and our Marketing Manager in Plettenberg Bay handles the SAASA page.
+Together with our Monkeyland-KZN Volunteer Coordinator, they handle the Facebook, Twitter and Instagram accounts but a bit of extra help would be more than welcome.

-We also need someone to assist with other media and social networks, such as TripAdvisor, MySpace, YouTube, Wikipedia, Wikitravel, Blogs, LinkedIn etc.
+We also always appreciate help with other media and social networks, such as TripAdvisor, MySpace, YouTube, Wikipedia, Wikitravel, Blogs, LinkedIn, Shutterstock etc.

 Monkeyland-KZN, like all of our sanctuaries, relies on visitor interest to fund itself.
 Therefore, public relations and marketing are extremely important for raising awareness of our projects.
 Stories can be written about our primates from a myriad of different angles for a huge variety of readerships and publications.

-Volunteer carpenters, gardeners, electricians, plumbers, painters etc. are always welcome as there's always lots to do.
+Volunteer carpenters, gardeners, electricians, plumbers, painters etc. are always welcome as there's always lots to do at the reception site, the forest and even the volunteer house.

 Or simply download and complete the application form below and email it to us at firstname.lastname@example.org.